 Sharing of information and helpful resources.
 You can share information and opinions about everything from local hospitals, medications and treatments, and learn about resources from others in the caregiver group or from invited speakers.
 Ask for specific advice, find out what has been working and what you should avoid as you continue along your caregiving journey.

-American Senior Communities hosts monthly caregiver groups known as Cottage Connections, offering both education and support to family members of those living with dementia throughout our locations – find one near you by visiting the Events page on our website.
+American Senior Communities hosts monthly caregiver groups known as Cottage Connections, offering both education and support to family members of those living with dementia throughout our locations – find one near you by visiting the locations page.
 We also offer person-centered, wellness based dementia care within our Auguste’s Cottage and our assisted living memory care apartments.
 Our quality respite care services allow caregivers time to attend to their own needs.
 Contact us today to request more information.